Dogs excavate for a variety of reasons. Dog digging is a natural canine behavior that evolved as a means of survival.

 Obedience training is the single most important step dog owners can take to prevent and correct problem behaviors like inappropriate digging.

 Does your dog dig?
 Is your back yard a moonscape of excavations?
 How do curb the impulse to kick up dirt?
+Does digging keep your dog’s nails in good shape or do they need frequent nail trims?
 Please share your tips and tricks so others can help save landscaping and still enjoy their canine diggity dogs.

 I love hearing from you, so please share comments and questions.
 Do you have an ASK AMY question you’d like answered?
 Do you have a new kitten and need answers?
 Stay up to date on all the latest just subscribe the blog, “like” me on Facebook, and sign up for Pet Peeves newsletter.
 Stay up to date with the latest book give aways and appearances related to my September Day pet-centric THRILLERS WITH BITE!